FOR EVENTS, TIPS, DISCOUNTS & MORE SIGN UP TO OUR NEWSLETTER

 Always Thrilling

 Emily Barr is the author of eighteen published novels.
 Her first novel, Backpack, won the WHSmith New Talent award and she has since twice been nominated for the Carnegie Medal.
-Emily has taught creative writing for Arvon, Falmouth University, Curtis Brown Creative and The Writers’ Block, as well as for Faber Academy.
+Emily has taught creative writing for Faber Academy, Arvon, Falmouth University, Curtis Brown Creative and The Writers’ Block and runs a school creative writing club in Cornwall.

 More about Emily Barr